DanielDominguezBender/ForensicAnalysis/ExecutiveReport.md

 <b>Goal</b>

 As it is a forensic image and without having much prior information on the physical hard drive, I proceeds to obtain as much information as possible.
-Using the Autopsy tool I wasable to see that it is a unit with a size of almost 16Gb.
+Using the Autopsy tool I wasable to see that it is a unit with a size of almost `16Gb`.

 ![report.3](imgs/report.3.png)

-I found information about the identifier in Windows Registry Recovery by loading the hive from <b>SYSTEM</b> previously extracted with Autopsy:
+I found information about the identifier in `Windows Registry Recovery` by loading the hive from <b>SYSTEM</b> previously extracted with Autopsy:

 ![report.4](imgs/report.4.png)

-It is a hard drive model WDC WD3200BPVT/22jj5T0 ATA Device with a capacity of 320Gb.
+It is a hard drive model `WDC WD3200BPVT/22jj5T0` ATA Device with a capacity of `320Gb`.

 # Findings

-It is a hard disk with a capacity of 320Gb of which only almost 16 GB.
+It is a hard disk with a capacity of `320Gb` of which only almost `16 GB`.
 It is not possible for me to compare brand and model as this information has not been provided.

 # Trojan horse evidence